Almadén: From 1645

+Heritage site

 Almadén is now a World Heritage Site, Heritage of Mercury.
 Almadén and Idrija.

-A museum has been built, including a visit to the mines (areas from 16th to 20th century).
+A museum has been built; the site allows visits to the mines (in areas dating from 16th to 20th century).

-IUGS geological heritage site

-In respect of it being 'the largest known mercury deposit in the Earth and with a longest productive history dating back to the 3rd century BCS', the International Union of Geological Sciences (IUGS) included 'The giant mercury deposit of the Almadén syncline' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+The International Union of Geological Sciences (IUGS) acknowledged Almadén as "the largest known mercury deposit in the Earth and with a longest productive history dating back to the 3rd century BCS".
+Due to this, IUGS included "the giant mercury deposit of the Almadén syncline" in its assemblage of 100 world "geological heritage sites" published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history".

+Climate

+Almadén has a mediterranean climate (Csa on the Köppen climate classification), bordering on a cold semi-arid climate (Köppen: BSk) and a hot semi-arid climate (Köppen: BSh).
+The city has mild winters, although temperatures can sometimes drop below 0 C on some nights.
+Summers are very hot, with mean maximum temperatures often above 35 C and days above 40 C are common.
+Almadén holds the record for the highest monthly average temperature ever recorded in Spain and the Iberian Peninsula: 31.6 C in July 2022, with a mean maximum of 40.3 C and a minimum of 22.9 C. Precipitation is generally scarce, with summer being the driest season and the remaining seasons having similar but scarce precipitation values.
+The annual temperature range is high, exceeding 20 C.